 These consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the payment of liabilities in the ordinary course of business.
-Should the Company be unable to continue as a going concern, it may be unable to realize the carrying value of its assets and to meet its liabilities as they become due.
+Should the Company be unable to continue as a going concern, it may be unable to realize the carrying value of its assets and to meet its liabilities as they become due

-The Company has a net loss and comprehensive loss for the year of \$56,089 (2019 - \$59,167).
-In addition, the Company has an accumulated deficit of \$4,424,382 (2019 - \$4,368,293) and a working capital deficiency of \$1,486,838 (2019 - \$1,476,737).
+The Company has a net loss and comprehensive loss for the year of \$120,971 (2019 - \$56,089).
+In addition, the Company has an accumulated deficit of \$4,545,353 (2019 - \$4,424,382) and a working capital deficiency of \$1,581,356 (2019 - \$1,486,838).
 These conditions indicate the existence of a material uncertainty which may cast significant doubt about the Company's ability to continue as a going concern.

-The Company's ability to continue as a going concern is dependent upon its ability to attain profitable operations and generate funds there from, to continue to obtain equity investment and borrowings sufficient to meet current and future obligations and/or restructure the existing debt and payables, and the impact from the COVID-19 pandemic on operations and the ability to generate cash flow and raise debt.
+The Company's ability to continue as a going concern is dependent upon its ability to attain profitable operations and generate funds there from, to continue to obtain equity investment and borrowings sufficient to meet current and future obligations and/or restructure the existing debt and payables.
 These consolidated financial statements do not reflect the adjustments or reclassification of assets and liabilities which would be necessary if the Company were unable to continue its operations that could be material.